tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 standard key update, this mechanism allows peers to inject fresh key exchange input from the negotiated mechanism into an active session.
-By periodically rerunning the negotiated key exchange, this extension enables the derivation of new traffic keys that are independent of prior key material.
+By periodically rerunning the negotiated key exchange, this extension enables the derivation of new traffic keys that are independent of main secrets from prior epochs.
 As noted in
 {{Appendix F of !TLS=I-D.ietf-tls-rfc8446bis}}, this approach mitigates the risk of static key exfiltration and shifts the attacker burden toward dynamic key exfiltration.